vacp2p/rfc/content/docs/rfcs/70/README.md

 ```

 ### Use of X3DH
-This specification uses the double ratchet in combination with X3DH using the following data as initialization for the former:
+This specification combines the double ratchet with X3DH using the following data as initialization for the former:

 -   The `SK` output from X3DH becomes the `SK` input of the double ratchet.
 See section 3.3 of [Signal Specification](https://signal.org/docs/specifications/doubleratchet/) for a detailed description.
 -   The `AD` output from X3DH becomes the `AD` input of the double ratchet.
 See sections 3.4 and 3.5 of  [Signal Specification](https://signal.org/docs/specifications/doubleratchet/)  for a detailed description.
 -   Bob’s signed prekey `SigSPKB` from X3DH is used as Bob’s initial ratchet public key of the double ratchet.

-Once this initialization has been set, Alice and Bob can start exchanging messages with forward secrecy and authentication.

 X3DH has three phases: